ryantd42/NY-Legislative-Git/2023/A2661A-2023/bill.md

   January 26, 2023
   ___________

- Introduced  by M. of A. HYNDMAN -- read once and referred to the Commit- tee on Health
+ Introduced  by  M.  of  A. HYNDMAN, McDONALD, AUBRY, SAYEGH, CUNNINGHAM, EPSTEIN, LUNSFORD, SLATER, WALKER -- read once  and  referred  to  the Committee  on  Health  --  recommitted  to  the Committee on Health in accordance with Assembly Rule 3, sec.
+2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend the public health law, in relation to  establishing  the "Sickle Cell Treatment Act"; and making an appropriation therefor
+ AN ACT to amend the public health law, in relation to  establishing  the "Syd O. Sotillo Sickle Cell Treatment Act"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-This act shall be known and may be  cited  as  the  "Sickle Cell Treatment Act".
+Short title.
+This act shall be known and may  be  cited  as the "Syd O. Sotillo Sickle Cell Treatment Act".
   §  2.
-The public health law is amended by adding a new section 2807-aa to read as follows:
+The public health law is amended by adding a new section 2807-bb to read as follows:
-  § 2807-AA.
+  § 2807-BB.
 SICKLE CELL CENTERS FOR EXCELLENCE AND OUTPATIENT TREATMENT CENTERS.
 1. CENTERS FOR SICKLE CELL CARE  EXCELLENCE.
 THE  COMMISSIONER SHALL  DESIGNATE  FIVE GENERAL HOSPITALS OR HOSPICES UNDER ARTICLE FORTY OF THIS CHAPTER, UPON SUCCESSFUL APPLICATION, AS CENTERS FOR SICKLE CELL